 Rara National Park is located in the North-Westem high mountains of Nepal.
 The park was gazetted in 1976 to conserve the unique beauty of Lake Rara, and to protect the representative flora and fauna of the Humla-Jumla region.
 The park is Nepal's smallest protected area, comprising an area of 106 sq. km.
 There were two villages Rara and Chhapru within the park.
 The residents of the two villages were resettled in Banke district, outside the park.

 Rara Lake (Mahendra Tal), situated at an elevation of 2990 m. is the main feature of the park.
-The lake is oval shaped with an east-west axis, and has a maximum length of 5 km and a width of 3 km.
+The lake is oval-shaped with an east-west axis and has a maximum length of 5 km and a width of 3 km.
 Surrounded by magnificent conifer forests, it is Nepal's biggest lake (10.8 sq . km) with a depth of 167 m.
-Its radiant blue waters is home to the snow trout (Schizothorax oreinus sinuatus), the only fish recorded in the lake.
+Its radiant blue waters are home to the snow trout (Schizothorax oremus Sinuatus), the only fish recorded in the lake.

 April to June is warm but the season gives way to monsoon season-June to August.